Imagine you’re out on your bike, pedalling away happily when suddenly, the weather takes a turn for the worse.

-For similarly reliable thermal socks, check out these from X-SOCKS, made for wearing while cycling in the cold.
+For similarly reliable thermal socks, check out these from GORE WEAR, made for wearing while cycling in the cold.

-Made entirely from polyamide, and fitted with a heel and toe protector and ankle support to lower the risk of blisters and chafing, these are high-tech thermal cycling socks made for low temperatures.
+Made entirely from polyamide, they are breathable and are fast moisture-wicking, making them the ideal high-tech thermal cycling socks made for low temperatures.

 These are electric, rechargeable battery-heated socks which heat up to six hours and charge fully in about three to four hours.
 They also come with a three-heat setting controller so you can easily alter their temperature as you please.

 These battery socks are upgraded to use infrared heating elements, too; these can be great at stimulating your blood circulation, and brilliant for those with arthritis in their feet or chronically cold feet and stiff joints.